adamlilith/bayesLopod-Guide/README.md

 ```
 #### Variable detection rates across sampling units

+The examples above include models in which detectability `p` is the same across all sampling units.
+However, `bayesLopod` allow for variation in detectability by assigning a `p` rate for each of the sampling units:

 ![Double Binomial pi](/gif/binomialpiq_eq.gif)

+ To do so, it first determines a range (between `pmax` and `pmin`), and then determines a number between 0 and 1 for each of the sampling units (`praw`).
+If `praw` = 0, then the `p` value for that cell is `pmin`, and if `praw` = 1,  the `p` value for that cell is `pmax`.
+This is calculated in the `transformed parameters` block in the Stan scripts in which `p` varies:

 ``` Stan
   pRange = pmax - pmin;
   p = (p_raw * pRange) + pmin ;
 ```

+Then, the 'model' block in these scripts is modified slightly to reflect the variable rate (note that `p[cell]` refers to a sampling unit value, whereas `q` is global)

 ``` Stan
   target  += log_mix( psi_Sampled[cell],